masasidan/vulns/README.md

-# Instagram, Privacy, and Iframes
+# Instagram, Privacy, and iFrames

 This blog post is about a side-channel vulnerability I found back in 2018.
 At the time there was no better name for the technique but today they are commonly referred to as XSLeaks (Cross-Site Leaks).